-On January 30, a very dear friend and colleague died.
+A very dear friend and colleague died suddenly in January 2016.
 He was Timothy Lynch—President of Teamsters Local 1205, and an actor and singer with the Aesthetic Realism Theatre Company.
-Knowing Timothy strengthened every person he was close to.
+Knowing Timothy strengthened every person he met.
 He was loved as a labor leader, for his depth as an actor, and for his lyrical and passionate singing voice.
 He was loved and valued—and is sorely missed—as a friend to so many, many people, and I’m proud to be among them.

 This issue includes a link to a video of his acting, singing, and speaking that was shown at this tremendously moving event.
 I include that link below as well.